aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 <a name="cl_shell_axi_interfaces"></a>
 ## CL/Shell AXI Interfaces (AXI-4 and AXI-Lite)

 All interfaces except the inter-FPGA links use the AXI-4 or AXI-Lite protocol.
-The AXI-L buses are for register access use cases, and can run off lower speed control interfaces that use the AXI-Lite protocol.
+The AXI-L buses are for register access use cases, and can access lower speed control interfaces that use the AXI-Lite protocol.

 For bulk data transfer, wide AXI-4 buses are used.
 AXI-4 on the CL/Shell interfaces have the following restrictions: